zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 Also, avoid foaming during cold weather (or at least use a heater for the entirety of foaming).
 If it's too cold the foam won’t setup properly and then 2 months later, when it gets warmer, you’ll find foam oozing out of your woodwork.

 Lastly, if you have REALLY big open gaps to fill, foam about a third or half of the depth and let it it dry.
 Once it dries, foam the rest.
-If you don’t do this, the weight of the foam will just push out onto your floor and cause a huge mess.
+If you don’t do this, the weight of the foam will just push out onto your floor and cause a huge mess and major headache.

 After it’s fully setup and dry, trim excess foam.